RwandAir: Business trends

 RwandAir has been loss-making for many years.

 Full detailed accounts are rarely published, although intermittently some figures are made public by senior management or the government, or in government budgetary reports.
 Available trends are shown below (as at year ending 31 December):

 Head office

 The airline has its head office on the top floor of the main building of Kigali International Airport in Kigali, Rwanda.
 The airline previously had its head office in Centenary House in Kigali.
 The airline began moving its operations from Centenary House to the airport on Friday 14 May 2010.
 The airline was scheduled to be moved in by Monday 17 May 2010.
 At one previous point the airline had its head office in the Telcom House.

 Destinations

+As of December 2024, the airline serves 21 countries on 35 routes.

-RwandAir serves the following destinations as of December 2020:
+RwandAir serves the following destinations as of May 2023:

 Codeshare agreements

 RwandAir codeshares with the following airlines: